 Land Layout Permit, granted by Town Development Committee/Authority or Municipality is required before any development and construction can take place.
-Land Layout planning must be e obtained prior to submitting an application for the building construction permit according to the Building Code Standard, 2014, granted either by Town Development Committee/Authority or Municipality.
+Land Layout planning must be obtained prior to submitting an application for the building construction permit according to the Building Code Standard, 2014, granted either by Town Development Committee/Authority or Municipality.
 Approval is needed for construction of new building, re-construction of old buildings, construction of additional portion on the building or any changes in already approved design.

-For projects / business activities with potential significant environmental impact the Environment Protection Rules (EPR - Official Gazette, June 26/1997) require to carry out the initial environmental examination - IEE (for projects listed in Schedule 1 of EPR) or environmental impact assessment - EIA (for projects listed in Schedule 2 of EPR).
-This assessment study is required as part of the technical document on socio and economic, cultural and physical, chemical and biological impacts to obtain approval for construction and/or operation issues by concerned ministry or Ministry of Forests and Environment (Previously named as Ministry of Population and Environment).
-Environment Protection Rules (1997) regulates conditions, methods and procedure for the assessment of impact on the environment and the approval process.
+For projects/business activities with potential significant environmental impact the Environment Protection Rules 2020 require to carry out the Brief Environmental Study - BES (for projects listed in Schedule 1 of the EPR 2020), initial environmental examination - IEE (for projects listed in Schedule 2 of EPR 2020) or environmental impact assessment - EIA (for projects listed in Schedule 3 of EPR 2020).
+This assessment study is required as part of the technical document on socio and economic, cultural and physical, chemical and biological impacts to obtain approval for construction and/or operation issues by concerned ministry or Ministry of Forests and Environment.
+Environment Protection Rules (2020) regulates conditions, methods and procedure for the assessment of impact on the environment and the approval process.